mlcommons/algorithmic-efficiency/RULES.md

 </details>
 <br>

 Submissions can use additional software dependencies provided they have the intention of supporting new algorithmic and mathematical ideas.
-The procedure for adding dependencies is described in more detail in the [Software Dependencies](#software-dependencies) Section.
+The procedure for adding dependencies is described in more detail in the [Software Dependencies](#software-dependencies) section.

 <details>
 <summary>Examples:</summary>